Layso/CSE102-Homeworks/README.md

 Part-2

 In this part program takes width and height informations from user and calculates the area and perimeter of certain geometric shapes.

+-
+-
+Homework #03
+-

+Part-1

+Program asks users for an integer and checks if the number is an odd, a factorial or a narcissistic number, depending on the user choice.

+Odd Number: Dividable by 2

+Factorial Number: Multiplication of decreasing consecutive numbers from a number to 1

+Narcissistic Number: A k-digit number n is called narcissistic if it is equal to the sum of k-th powers of its digits